 Alongside its Certified Personal Trainer (CPT) certification, which is accredited by the NCCA, NASM additionally presents dynamic career path opportunities with advanced credentials in corrective exercise, performance enhancement and sport-specific conditioning, as well as continuing education courses in various health and fitness niches.

-NASM has also formed affiliations with several universities in offering accredited undergraduate and master’s degree programs that integrate certification courses designed by the National Academy of Sports Medicine.
+NASM has also formed affiliations with several universities, including East Strousburg University, California University of Pennsylvania and UC San Diego, in offering certificate and degree programs that integrate coursework designed by the organization.

 NASM’s emphasis on continuing and advanced education serves to assist today’s health and fitness experts in enriching their careers while better enabling their clients to lead more healthy lifestyles.
 The institution has established its brand as being synonymous with high quality evidence-based teaching that prioritizes proficiency, advancement, and outcomes.